Chengqunniu/T1A2/README.md

   As they are mocked projects, I did not link them to a separate page.
 Once I have my real project, I will update this part.

 - Single Blog post page:
-  This page contains information of a Single Blog post.
+  This page contains information of a single blog post.
 Has responsive deisgn as well.
 One thing different to the blogs page is that when moving from mobile to tablet and from tablet to desktop, the size of content especially the image become slightly smaller.
 The aim of this is to aoivd ongoing increase the size of the content, otherwise the content will become too big with higher resolution.

 ## Sitemap